simplic/documentation/dev/csharp/getting_started/changetracking.md

     // Every Property that has this attribute wont be tracked [IgnoreChangeTracking]

-Assign the attribute **[TrackingKey]** to your primary property that you use to store the poco into the database

-Furthermore, every property you want to track and show it with a flexible name (english & german) needs the attribute **[ChangeTrackingDisplayName(Key ="YourTranslationKey")]**
+The **[TrackingKey]** attribute should be assigned to the property that represents the primary key in the database Furthermore, every property you want to track and show it with a flexible name (english & german) needs the attribute **[ChangeTrackingDisplayName(Key ="YourTranslationKey")]**

 After that, for every property you dont want to track, assign this attribute to it